 The Regimental Museum was first established in the Depot Keep at the Barracks in Highroad Well, Halifax, in 1921.
-It was later moved to a new building specifically built to house it, which is now occupied by the Regimental Headquarters, just outside the lower gate to the barracks.
+It was later moved to a new building specifically built to house it, which then became the Regimental Headquarters when the Depot closed.
 Its primary purpose was to educate recruits in the traditions and history of the Regiment.
 During the period of National Service (1948–1959) it was managed by the Depot Education Officer.

 The Museum was refurbished in 1984/5 and reopened by the Colonel in Chief, The Duke of Wellington in 1986.
 In 1991 the National Museums and Galleries Commission formally registered the Museum.

 Further changes to the Museum displays were planned in 2003/4, The changes had a new style and and content to previous museum displays to tell the story of the Regiment "Through Soldiers Eyes”.

 The first phase of this refurbishment was achieved with the assistance of a Grant from the National Lottery Heritage Fund.
 It was opened By the Colonel of the Regiment, Major General Sir Evelyn Webb-Carter KVCO OBE and the Mayor of Calderdale on the 22nd of October 2005.